 I am afraid, however, that we can make this weekend a time of religious celebration without understanding the practical impact that events celebrated should have on our everyday lives.
 We know that we can rejoice in the eternal salvation and forgiveness of sins paid for on that Cross, but I believe that, apart from this most important aspect of Good Friday and Easter, we need to allow the example provided by Christ as He gave himself for us to impact the way that we live every day of our lives.
 I believe this is especially true for those that seek to lead others by taking them to places that they would not be able to go without the right kind of leadership.

-- As the leader, He humbled himself and died on the cross.
-This is to say that He did not have to die on the cross.
+2. As the leader, He humbled himself and died on the cross.
+He was not FORCED to die on the cross.
 He decided to.
-He did not do this for Himself, he did this for us-A humanity desperately in need of a Savior.
+He didn’t do this for Himself, He did this for us-A humanity desperately in need of a Savior.

-- Leadership is hard but the results, if done well, can be eternal
+5. Leadership is hard but the results, if done well, can be eternal!

 So much more could be said here of course, but I encourage you to ask the question as you remember the great sacrifice of Christ on the cross, “How can I reflect His sacrifice for me as I serve others?”

 How amazing it is to have a Savior who was willing to give His life so that we may live.
-Let us give ours for others!
+Let us give our life for others!